bespoken/bespoken-docs/end-to-end/guide.md

 [Learn more here](https://facebook.github.io/jest/).

 Jest has been configured with a custom test runner, which:
-* Works with YAML files, fitting the structure described here
+* Works with YAML files, fitting the structure described in this document
-* Runs using our [Virtual Alexa component](https://github.com/bespoken/virtual-alexa) to generate JSON requests and emulate Alexa behavior
+* Runs using our [Virtual Device component](https://github.com/bespoken/virtual-device-sdk) to interact directly with Alexa and/or Google assistant

 We use the same basic format for unit-testing and end-to-end testing, but there are differences in how the tests should be written.
 For information on unit-testing, [read here](../../unit-testing/guide).